WSPR Desktop transmitter

 The GPS provides the timing necessary to ensure that the WSPR transmission is occuring at the correct time.
 The GPS also provide the position information needed to calculate the Maidenhead code that is transmitted.
 This is a great feature as it means the users don’t have to know the Maidenhead grid before getting on the air.
 This can be very convenient if you take the transmitter to a new location or use it in a mobile application.

-The output power around 200mW is in my opinion just perfect for WSPR operation.
-With a dipole antenna it will give you continent coverage most of the time but when the conditions are favorable it will give you trans-continent contacts so at this power level it easy to see how the daily conditions change.
+The output power around 200 mW is just perfect for WSPR operation.
+With a dipole antenna it will give you continent coverage most of the time but when the conditions are favorable it will give you trans-continent contacts.
+So at this power level it easy to see how the daily conditions change.

 The input power requirements are 5V 100mA at idle and 250mA when transmitting.